 When we talk about packaging, we’re referring to everything that accompanies your product when it reaches your customer.
 As you choose packaging, you’re making sure your product arrives in one piece, but you also have an opportunity to create an experience that resonates with the person behind the order.
 Read on for tips to help make the experience of opening your package special.

 What Makes Great Packaging

-Depending on what you sell, who your customers are, and your own personal preferences, packaging from shop to shop will vary a great deal.
+Depending on what you sell, who your customers are, and your own personal preferences, packaging will vary from shop to shop.
 But no matter the seller, all great packaging shares some common elements: